Pastiche (noun) - An artistic work consisting of a medley of pieces taken from various sources

-Materials used in these paintings incorporate a collection of vintage Japanese fabrics, wallpapers and metallic leaf and foil; combined onto the canvas with screen printed patterns, paint and encaustic wax.
+Many visitors to my studio inquire about the vast array of materials used in my paintings.
+As mentioned briefly in my last post, materials used in my paintings incorporate a collection of vintage Japanese fabrics, wallpapers and metallic leaf and foil; combined onto the canvas with screen printed patterns, paint and encaustic wax.

 What was considered absolute 'trash' to the previous owner evokes excitement and inspiration within me as I imagine this precious off-cut incorporated into a new painting.
 The definition of 'Wabi-Sabi' definitely applies to this aspect of my art making.
 Wabi-Sabi is a Japanese aesthetic centered on the acceptance of transience and imperfection.
 The aesthetic is sometimes described as one of beauty that is "imperfect, impermanent and incomplete".
 Fragments of what was once a complete piece of fabric capture snippets of the world of their former glory.
 Another Japanese concept "Kintsukuroi" hold a similar value.
 Kintsukuroi is the art of repairing broken pottery with gold or silver lacquer.
 It is understood that the piece is more beautiful for having been broken.
 The beautiful and rare treasures that I collect on my travels ignite a fascination of a time when life was perhaps more simple than in this modern day.
 These fabrics in themselves spark a sense of Yūgen. (a profound, mysterious sense of the beauty of the universe)

 The wisdom I have gleaned from both my observation of my grandmother and a study of the ancient arts of Japan, is a reminder to hold a perception of the 'bigger picture' with me always.
 For me this is a meditation in opening and expanding my perception of life as a whole; to sense separate individuals as a 'one', and to know of the vibrational connection running through the entire universe.